PO Box 9021, Wilmington, DE 19809, USA

 Hydrocoloeus

-Mostly a species of the western Palearctic in the Old World, but in North America it has bred irregularly in Canada from the Great Lakes to the Hudson Bay.
+Mostly a species of the western Palearctic in the Old World, but in North America the Little Gull has bred irregularly in Canada from the Great Lakes to the Hudson Bay.
 It occurs rarely in the area of the Great Lakes in migration, and along the East Coast of the US in the winter.
 It has occurred more rarely elsewhere in North America.

 Outside North America, the Little Gull has been seen during FONT tours in Bulgaria, Hungary, Poland, Romania, Spain, Turkey.